AC Milan's Stephan El Shaarawy has revealed he "owes a lot" to former team-mate Clarence Seedorf.

 The Italy international carried the Rossoneri during the first-half of the season as the club made a disastrous start to the campaign and his new found maturity has yielded 16 goals in 35 Serie A appearances.

-Former Netherlands international Seedorf left San Siro last summer and joined Brazilian outfit Botafago, with El Shaarawy citing him as the perfect role model prior to his departure.
+Former Netherlands international, Seedorf, left San Siro last summer and joined Brazilian outfit Botafogo, with El Shaarawy citing him as the perfect role model prior to his departure.

-There were reports of a rift between the forward and fellow teammate Mario Balotelli, but the youngster has poured cold water on those rumors by revealing the pair enjoy a very natural relationship.
+There were reports of a rift between the forward and fellow team-mate Mario Balotelli, but the youngster has poured cold water on those rumours by revealing the pair enjoy a very natural relationship.

 "The friendship with me and Mario was born instinctively," he added.
 "Immediately, as soon as we met.
 People who say that Mario and I are poles apart are wrong, it's an invention of journalists.
 Mario is not what he looks like in the press: he is a simple type, like me.